Virology / Serology - Arbovirus

 To collect serum, draw blood into a red top vacuum tube allowing the tube to fill completely.
 Let stand for 30 minutes to ensure complete clotting of the blood.
 Centrifuge for 5-10 minutes at 1000-1500 x g.
 Transfer the serum to a plastic screw capped vial.
 Hemolyzed, icteric, or lipemic serum may be unacceptable for certain serologic assays.

-Clearly label each vial of serum with the patient's full first and last name, either SSN or date of birth, and the date collected if paired sera are submitted.
-Complete a DHHS Serology Form #3445 (PDF, 385 KB) submission form specifying all required patient information and which infectious agents are suspected.
+Clearly label each vial of serum with the patient's full first and last name, either SSN, date of birth or other unique identifier, and the date collected if paired sera are submitted.
+Complete a Special Serology Form #3445 (PDF, 111 KB) submission form specifying all required patient information and which infectious agents are suspected.

 Properly identified vials of patient sera along with the completed submission forms should be sent in the blue colored specimen mailers labeled SPECIAL SEROLOGY.
 For detailed shipping instructions using the double mailers, see Packing Instructions Using Outer Baggie (PDF, 4.6 MB).
 Ship at ambient temperature by the State Courier or U.S. Mail.
 Specimens should be shipped immediately and should arrive in the laboratory within 48 hours of collection.
 Specimens may be shipped refrigerated or at ambient temperature.
 If transport to the laboratory is to be delayed, specimens can be refrigerated up to seven days or frozen.

 Serum transport tubes and blue colored specimen mailers are available through the NCSLPH online supply ordering system at this website.
-DHHS Serology Form #3445 (PDF, 385 KB) may be downloaded and printed from this website.
+Special Serology Form #3445 (PDF, 111 KB) may be downloaded and printed from this website.

 The following chart lists the arboviral assays performed by this lab.
 A brief statement of the "normal" values for each assay is given under the heading "Negative Reference Range".
 The test method, specimen requirements, and turn-around-times are also listed for each assay performed.